drinking-code/uav-formations-for-volumetric-displays-from-polygon-meshes/README.md

 ```

 and run the file (`node run.js`).
 It will invoke the python interpreter in the venv to run `main.py` with the contents
 of `example_meshes/cube.stl` file as the first argument and example options in JSON format as the second.
+(If you want to run the script with a different .stl file / options, change [`run.js` at lines 7 and following](run.js).)